awatson1978/fhir-gender-harmony/input/pagecontent/model.md

 referring to the patient in speech, in clinical notes, and in written instructions to caregivers.

 **Usage Note:** Personal pronouns are words used instead of a noun or a noun phrase used to refer to people.
-Understanding which pronoun(s) to use when referring to someone is important for providing affirming health care.
-Avoiding incorrect pronoun use and patient misgendering is crucial in transgender and gender-diverse care.
+Avoiding incorrect pronoun use and patient misgendering is crucial in providing care to gender-diverse populations.
 It is important to reliably exchange personal pronouns that the individual has specifically reported they want used.
-The information could be considered a primary (first class) element associated with the demographic information for the patient.
+The information could be considered a primary
+(first class) element associated with the demographic information for the patient.
 However, it may require representation as an observation about the patient.
 Local policy will determine how pronouns are chosen